-Miss Lucy decides to discard the mask of falsification nse and tell the children the truth about their future after she witnesses the event in which (in the film) the children avoid retrieving a ball that had fallen outside the school fence.
-In Hailsham, Instead of revealing to the clones their intended upbringing and the interdiction to leave school grounds, for fear of hybridization and also to prevent them from escaping, the school spreads harrowing stories that circulate among the children.
-I would now like to elaborate and elucidate to two points here.
-The first point,
+In this scene, Miss Lucy decides to discard the mask of falsification and tell the children the truth about their future after she witnesses the event (in the film) in which the children avoid retrieving a ball that had fallen outside the school fence.
+The norm at Hailsham until this point was to not reveal to the clones the true purpose of their upbringing or the real reasons for their being forbidden to leave school grounds, which involved fears of hybridization and of escape.
+Instead of sharing the truth with the children, the school concocted harrowing stories about the outside world which it circulated among the children.

-Hailsham’s strategy of schooling is covert and obscure.
-Its modus operandi is tell-and not-tell.
-It keeps the children in a state of constant awareness of being told and not told, As a result of their obscured consciousness, formed through their education, the clones can no longer fully comprehend what they are told.
-This obfuscation is underscored in particular by way of wordplay in the semantic context of light and darkness and the intermittent flicker of awareness.
-In this chapter QUOTE, the selection of words clearly constructs interchanges and binaries of covert and overt: light and darkness, clear and blurry, and in metaphorical terms, sunshine and rain.
-The language in this chapter is laden with literal and metaphorical linguistic signs derived from an identical semantic field.
-Paradoxically, the more it is brighter, clearer, and more lucid, so too is it more somber.
-And vice-versa—the more obscure it is, so too is it sunnier and brighter.
+Hailsham’s strategy is covert and obscure; its modus operandi tell-and not-tell, thus keeping the children in a state of constant awareness of being told and not being told.
+As a result of their obscured consciousness due to such education, the clones can no longer fully comprehend what they are indeed told.
+This obfuscation is underscored particularly through wordplay in the semantic context of light and darkness and intermittent flickers of awareness.
+In this chapter QUOTE, the selection of words clearly constructs interchanges and dualities of covert and overt; light and darkness; clear and blurry; and, in metaphorical terms, sunshine and rain.
+The language in this chapter is laden with literal and metaphorical linguistic signals derived from identical semantic fields.
+Paradoxically, the more the text is brighter, clearer, and more lucid, so too is it more somber; and vice versa: the more the text is murky, so too is it sunnier and brighter.

-Either way, due to the education of told and not told, the Kathy of now is captive, almost up to the last moment, in false anticipation for the future.
-And to that matter, Miss Lucy was unable to

-Undo the school’s doing, that is engraining in the children their position as less than human.
+Regardless of the situation, as a result of her education of told and not told, the character of Kathy is captive, almost up to the last moment, in false anticipation for the future.
+Thus, Miss Lucy was, ultimately, unable to undo the school’s success in ingraining in the children that they were less than human.

-Halisham is in fact a preparatory school to the subsequent "organ-donation gulag" (Robbins, 2007: 292) and is designed to segregate the clones during childhood.
+Hailsham is in fact a preparatory school for the subsequent "organ-donation gulag" (Robbins, 2007: 292) and is designed to segregate the clones during childhood.

-The second point, Miss Lucy explains she tells the truth so that they could live decent lives.
-What does “decent lives” mean?

-Decent denotes satisfactory, respectable, good, proper.
-Although not a legal term, “decent” pertains to the quality of life of all human beings and is derived from their natural prerogative.
-Having a decent life is perhaps the ultimate objective of education.
-Ideas of individuality, freedom, progress, rights (Mahon, pg.
-3), justice, a passage upward and social mobility are to be channeled by schooling, as the formation and nurture of human agency are required for leading a decent life.
+Miss Lucy explains that she tells the truth to the children so that they can live decent lives.
+The question then arises as to what is the meaning of a “decent life.”
+The word “decent” suggests something satisfactory, respectable, good, proper.
+While not a legal term, “decent” pertains to the quality of life to which all human beings are entitled.
+Indeed, helping create a decent life is perhaps the ultimate objective of education.
+Education is meant to promote the values of individuality, freedom, progress, rights (Mahon, pg.
+3), justice, and upward social and economic mobility, as well as to encourage the development and nurture of human agency, all of which are required for leading a decent life.